StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 We need to take control of our learning process and to find what works for us, and what needs practice.

+**And we need to create an environment in which it's safe to ask questions.**

 For homework:

 1. Read <a href=http://www.innovationexcellence.com/blog/2014/10/16/25-things-skilled-learners-do-differently/>"25 Things Skilled Learners Do Differently"</a> by Saga Briggs, then pick one (or more) of those techniques to practice.